palikar/code_manager/README.md

 code-manager -setup-only
 ```

-*Suggestion:* You may want to install the utility as
+*Suggestion:* You may want to install the tool as

 ```sh
 sudo python setup.py install --record install_manifest.txt